Sunday, September 24, 2023

 In fact, they could still be in good enough condition to donate.
 When you’re looking for easy ways to declutter, a donation site should be at the top of the list.

 Donating items extends their life and reduces waste.
-You could donate items to friends or family that need them, or you could donate to charities or even strangers on local selling sites.
+You could donate items to friends or family who need them, or you could donate to charities or different drives to help those in need of household items.

 a person shopping